Pocket, $7.99, ISBN 978-1-5011-4446-2

 But on the bright side, this one doesn’t boast one of those shrill, judgmental, and recklessly dumb heroines that populated the author’s more recent books.
 Brilliana is more mellow, and while she too can come up with contrived excuses not to talk just like Niall, she displays a sense of awareness often lacking in the author’s more recent heroines.
 There is no nagging, no judging people by rules that she doesn’t follow. no sanctimonious moralizing, no harpy antics… Brilliana feels refreshingly sane and mature compared to some of the heroines in this series that I am throwing in an extra oogie just for this alone.

 The Pleasures of Passion has a subpar suspense plot and plenty of contrivances to keep it from being a memorable read, and the hero constantly touted to be far smarter than he actually is doesn’t help matters.
-But compared to the last few books, this one is such a pleasure that I suppose we can call this as ending a series on a relatively high note.
+But compared to the last few books, this one is such a pleasure that I suppose we can call this as adding on to a series on a relatively high note.
 Relatively, that is.